"Baby has a "slight" tongue tie but it doesn't need treating".

 Some are told as their baby can protrude their tongue, it isn't restricted enough to cause problems; without considering that "pulling tongues" is really quite different to opening your mouth wide and brining your tongue forward to feed; or that you also need life and sideways function as well as extension.
 Others are told the tie isn't impacting after barely a cursory look in baby's mouth, or a quick sweep under the tongue.

 The other BIG problem with simply having a quick peek in a baby's mouth, is you can often confirm whether a frenulum is restrictive, but it's much harder to confirm insignificance the same way.
 In order to do so you have to piece together the signs and symptoms, watch the baby at the breast/bottle, assess their suck and what the tongue is actually doing during the feed.
 If there are significant indicators, a specialist who is competent lifting the tongue is needed to complete the picture.

 Furthermore we need to understand the presence of a frenulum doesn't equal a tie, it's only if the frenulum is restrictive it's classed as tied.
 Therefore a mild tie is a "mild restriction" - but we need to define what classification system is being used.

-To feed effectively the tongue needs to not only be able to protrude, but also needs to be free to move laterally in a co-ordinated fashion, plus it needs to elevate and undulate ie a wave like motion.
-How can you confirm a tongue can do all those things with a glance?
+To feed effectively the tongue needs to not only be able to protrude, but also needs to be free to move laterally in a co-ordinated fashion, plus it needs to elevate and undulate in a wave like motion to pull milk across and swallow effectively.